-When glucose is not controlled, the long-term damages associated with Type-2 Diabetes can be severe.
+When glucose is not controlled, the long-term damages associated with Type-2 Diabetes can be severe and even fatal.

-Some common symptoms of diabetes include dry mouth (feeling very thirsty), and urinating frequently.
-Some patients may also experience unexpected weight loss.
+Some common symptoms of diabetes include dry mouth (feeling very thirsty), urinating frequently, and unexpected weight loss.

 “Occasionally we will have patients who will be excited that they suddenly lost lots of weight when they weren’t trying to,” Kelley said.
-“But in reality, it could be a symptom of the onset of diabetes or a different health condition and should be reviewed with your healthcare provider.
+“But in reality, it’s a symptom of the onset of diabetes.
 The good news is, Type-2 Diabetes is treatable and controllable.”

-Many facets go into the management of diabetes, and providers work together with staff to provide care and support for patients with diabetes at Yakima Valley Farm Workers Clinic.
+Many facets go into the management of diabetes, and providers work together with the health care team to provide care and support for patients with diabetes at Yakima Valley Farm Workers Clinic.

 With a team of medical, behavioral, and dietary professionals in their corner, diabetic patients are encouraged that beginning with a few small changes, the disease is manageable and controllable.

 Kelley says when a patient first hears the diagnosis; they may not hear much else.

 “So we try not to overwhelm them, but start with just a few small changes,” she said.